 Step 2.
 Set up WOOF WooCommerce Products Filter

 - Get the WooCommerce Products Filter plugin and install it using the instructions in the documentation.
 There are also videos on how to set up the various filters.

 - Use the documentation to configure the plugin settings as needed.

 - Go to Appearance > Widgets and add the 'WOOF - WooCommerce Products Filter' width to the top of your main sidebar area.
 By default, this will appear on your product table page when you use the connector plugin, and also on the main WooCommerce shop page and category pages (which will use the default layout instead of product tables).

-Set up the connector plugin
+Step 3.
+Set up the Product Table connector

 Now, it's time to set up the bridging plugin which integrates WooCommerce Product Table with WooCommerce Products Filter.
 WOOF have implemented this in a non-standard way, so you must follow these instructions exactly.
 (Also see the step-by-step screenshots below.)